 Rebecca C. Princehorn

-Becky Princehorn is a partner and chair of Bricker & Eckler's Public Finance group.
+Becky Princehorn is a partner in and co-chair of Bricker & Eckler's Public Finance group.
 Her practice emphasizes school and local government law.
 She served as bond counsel for the first Ohio income tax-backed school district bonds; the first publicly offered Public Library Fund-backed library notes; the first school district in the Extreme Environmental Contamination Program of the Ohio School Facilities Commission; the first Ohio general obligation bond issue with a local government fund pledge; the first Ohio municipal general obligation bond issue for housing; and the first Ohio school district minibond issue.

 She also served as counsel on the formation of the first limited home rule township in central Ohio and has structured collaborations between local governments, particularly those involving school districts, and gifts to local governments.
 Becky is a frequent lecturer on public finance for several organizations, including the Buckeye Association of School Administrators, the Ohio School Boards Association, the Ohio Library Council, the Ohio Association of School Business Officials, the Ohio Township Association and the Ohio Prosecuting Attorneys Association.
 She serves as Editor of Baldwin's Ohio Practice, Local Government Law-Township, published by Thomson/Reuters Publishing.

-- Board Member, Worthington Community Improvement Corporation
+- Chair, Worthington Community Improvement Corporation

 - Board of Trustees, Otterbein University